jeremicmilan/Database/README.md

 Open VS and pull the code from github.

-Before building and running the code go to "Tools -> Options -> Debugging -> General" and turn on the option "Automatically close the console when debugging stops".
-This option is needed for MoveWindow calls to properly work, as without it for some reason VS debugger is doing something funny (maybe a silent parent orchestrating process?), but I did not want to invest the time in fixing this.
+Recommended, but not mandatory: Before building and running the code go to "Tools -> Options -> Debugging -> General" and turn on the option "Automatically close the console when debugging stops".

 ## Syntax